 4. Your windows aren’t insulated.

-Another reason why you might be feeling a draft coming in from your windows is that they aren't insulated.
-If you live in an older home, the chances are that your windows aren't as energy-efficient as they could be.
+Another reason you might feel a draft coming in from your windows is that they are not adequately insulated.
+If you live in an older home, your windows are likely less energy-efficient than they could be.
+It’s also possible that the installation company didn’t install the windows properly when the contractors initially built your home.

 5. You have single-pane windows.